jduck/android-cluster-toolkit/README.md

 #### devices-orig.rb

 This file contains a Ruby Hash that describes various properties of the devices within your Android cluster.
 A sample file is included as "devices-orig.rb.sample".
 This file is never changed by the toolkit, so this is a great place to put manual comments and so forth.
+You can generate one from the sample by running './init.rb' or 'make'.

 #### devices.rb